-990-PF: Avoiding Some Common Pitfalls
+Form 990-PF: Avoiding Some Common Pitfalls

-With the closing of the calendar year, the focus of many private foundations shifts toward the planning and preparation of Form 990-PF, Return of Private Foundation.
-In recent years, the Form 990-PF has grown from merely a mandatory annual filing to one of the most commonly used and highly scrutinized data sources from which is gained valuable information about an organization.
-Further, the growth of electronic access to this document, through such sites as GuideStar, has highlighted the importance of a properly completed Form 990-PF.
-It is more than a tax return - it's a view into the fabric and operations of the foundation.
+As we begin a new year, the focus of many private foundation managers will now shift from day-to-day operations and bookkeeping to the preparation of the foundation's publicly disclosed Form 990-PF, Return of Private Foundation.

+During the past few years, the private foundation arena has gained additional scrutiny from the public due to high profile cases being published in the media.
+This additional spotlight has made any public disclosures filed by a private foundation that much more important.
+The most commonly used and highly scrutinized data source in which valuable information about an organization can be accessed is the Form 990-PF.
+The growth of electronic access to this document, through such sites as GuideStar and the IRS Tax Exempt Organization Search, has highlighted the importance of an appropriately prepared Form 990-PF as it is a window into the operations of a foundation.

-We compiled the following list of some common errors, omissions and shortcomings that we have encountered through our Firm's active involvement in the preparation and review of Forms 990-PF for our clients.
-This list can serve as guidance for your foundation in both preparing and reviewing your return.
+We have compiled the following list of the most commonly seen errors and omissions that we've encountered through our Firm's private foundation practice.
+This list can serve as a checklist for your foundation in both preparing and reviewing your return.